autonity/docs.autonity.org/concepts/afd/index.md

 Rule infractions can be directly submitted as a _fault_ proof by a _reporting validator_.

 Rule infractions can also be promoted from _accusations_.
 In this case, the Rule infraction is reported as an _accusation_, submitted by a _reporting validator_ against an _offending validator_.
 An _accusation_ may be defended by an _innocence_ proof submitted by the _offending validator_ within a proof submission window measured in blocks.
+If protocol configuration values are reset post-genesis by governance, then the fault detector protocol automatically readjusts a _grace period_ to guarantee that _accusations_ are always defensible.
 If not defended against, the _accusation_ may be promoted to a _fault_ by the protocol once the innocence window has expired.

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch (collusion) and the individual _offending validator's_ own slashing history.